 The DCM provides hands-on training, in humane and safe methods of restraint and laboratory procedures with emphasis on injury prevention for both personnel and animals.

-Personnel also are required to complete a course in the AALAS Online Learning Library regarding laboratory animal allergy risks in an animal care and use environment.
+Personnel also is required to complete a course in the AALAS Online Learning Library regarding laboratory animal allergy risks in animal care and use environment.

 A DCM clinical veterinarian provides training to employees working with nonhuman primates on the disease, history, clinical signs and zoonotic potential for B virus (Macacine herpesvirus 1), required PPE, location and proper use of Bite and Scratch Kits, and appropriate post-exposure medical and administrative follow-up.
 This training is mandatory for all individuals working with nonhuman primates.

 Medical Clearance Procedures

 1. Risk Assessment – Health History Survery

 All Animal Research Personnel who are listed as participants on an approved IACUC protocol must complete a Health History Survey, receive health risk assessment, and obtain medical clearance, annually and prior to IACUC protocol renewal.
 All Animal Research Personnel, who will be listed as a participant and will work with animals on an IACUC protocol, must obtain medical clearance through the Occupational Health Program before the IACUC protocol can be approved or renewed.
-The Health History Survey is available here.
+Find the Health History Survey.
 Animal Research Personnel also receive the form during their required DCM orientation.